Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/invoking-api.md

      * `Auth` section
          1. `Type` → Basic Auth
          2. Enter `Username` and `Password`.
-Valid Entando credentials are required.
+Valid Villanova credentials are required.
 They will be the same as used for the App Builder.

      * `Headers` section \
          Create a new `Key`-`Value` pair as shown: \